-Sprinkle generously with Blackstone Cheesesteak Seasoning, Garlic Salt, and pepper; add minced garlic to the meat.
+Sprinkle generously with Blackstone philly cheesesteak seasoning, Garlic Salt, and pepper; add minced garlic to the meat.

 Use at least one long metal spatula to flip the meat around to help it cook evenly.
 When the meat is close to being cooked, combine the beef with the vegetables.

-If you don’t feel it smells seasoned, you can add more seasoning at this time.
+If you don’t feel it smells seasoned, you can add more seasoning now.

 When the meat and vegetables are, remove them and place them on a platter.

 Scrape off your griddle and carefully reoil the griddle.

 On the inside of the bread, spread a little butter on the inside and then sprinkle with garlic salt.